Acinetobacter species can be separated into two groups on the basis of their susceptibility to ampicillin and cephalexin.

 Inducible plasmid mediated AmpC

-These Ambler class B (Bush group 3) plasmid mediated β‑lactamases hydrolyse penicillins, cephalosporins and carbapenems but not aztreonam and are plasmid mediated.
-They require zinc ions for enzymic catalysis and so are inhibited by EDTA (through chelation of Zn++).
-They are not inhibited by clavulanic acid (Plate 13.9.A).
+These Ambler class B (Bush group 3) plasmid mediated β‑lactamases hydrolyse penicillins, cephalosporins and carbapenems but not aztreonam.
+They require zinc ions for enzymatic catalysis and so are inhibited by EDTA (through chelation of Zn++).
+They are not inhibited by clavulanic acid (Plate 12.9.A).

 Screening for MBLs

-The MBLs of the Enterobacteriaceae hydrolyse carbapenems less efficiently than they hydrolyse other β‑lactams, consequently isolates that express an MBL may still appear susceptible to both imipenem and meropenem.
-However, their more efficient hydrolysis of other β‑lactams and their non-inhibition by clavulanic acid can be used to screen for their presence.
+The MBLs of the Enterobacteriaceae hydrolyse carbapenems less efficiently than they hydrolyse other β-lactams, consequently isolates that express an MBL may still appear susceptible to both imipenem and meropenem.
+However, their more efficient hydrolysis of other β-lactams and, their non-inhibition by clavulanic acid can be used to screen for their presence (Plate 12.15.A).

-Resistance observed with a cefepime 10 μg disc and the absence of a synergistic zone of inhibition between this disc and an adjacent Augmentin 60 μg disc (containing clavulanic acid) is suggestive of the presence of an MBL.
-Note: Cefepime is not hydrolysed by AmpC β‑lactamases.
+Resistance observed with a cefepime 10 μg disc and the absence of a synergistic zone of inhibition between this disc and an adjacent amoxycillin-clavulanic acid 60 μg disc (containing clavulanic acid) is suggestive of the presence of an MBL.
+Note: Cefepime is not hydrolysed by AmpC β-lactamases.

 Confirmation of an MBL

-When using EDTA discs to perform MBL confirmatory testing it is necessary to include an aztreonam 30 µg disc (ATM 30).
-As aztreonam is not affected by MBL an MBL producer will be susceptible to ATM 30 unless it also expresses an ESBL.
-The co-presence of an MBL and an ESBL can be clearly demonstrated in members of the Enterobacteriaceae by the resistance to ATM 30 and the synergy observed between ATM 30 and an adjacent ACM 60 disc.
+It is not uncommon for Enterobacteriaceae isolates to express both an ESBL and an MBL.
+When using EDTA discs to perform MBL confirmatory testing it is recommended to include an aztreonam 30 µg disc (ATM 30) placed in the centre of the plate.
+Aztreonam is not affected by MBL and the isolate will be susceptible unless it also expresses and an ESBL.
+The co-presence of an MBL and an ESBL can be clearly demonstrated in members of the Enterobacteriaceae by the resistance to ATM 30 and the typical “key hole” observed between ATM 30 and an adjacent AMC 60 disc (plate 12.15.B).

 With Pseudomonas aeruginosa, some isolates may show a non-specific synergy between EDTA and a beta-lactam disc including ATM 30 that does not indicate the presence of an MBL.

-Note: EDTA discs used in phenotypic detection of MBL are prepared by lining up 6 mm paper discs in a Petri dish.
+Note: EDTA discs used in phenotypic detection of MBL are prepared by lining up 6 mm paper discs in an empty Petri dish.
 Drop 25 µL EDTA 0.05M (Ethylenediaminetetraacetic acid, Sigma, 431788) onto each disc.
 Let dry for 24 – 48 hour (until dry) with the lid on in 35oC incubator.
-Transfer discs to a jar and store in the draw.
+Transfer discs to a jar and store in a draw.

 Due to the low potency discs and the relatively high inoculum used in the CDS test, KPC producers are readily recognised as resistant to all β-lactam antibiotics tested including the carbapenems.
 The confirmation can be performed phenotypically or by PCR testing.